Skip to main content

 Build

 The Lever Seated Leg Curl is performed while seated in a machine with your lower legs placed against a padded lever.
-From this position, you bend your knees to pull the pad downward and back, then slowly return to the starting position while staying supported by the seat and backrest.
+From this position, you bend your knees to pull the pad downward and back, then slowly return to the starting position.
+The seated position influences hamstring activation differently than lying or standing curl variations — ankle position during the seated leg curl affects muscle swelling patterns across the hamstrings and gastrocnemius (Lisboa et al., 2026).

-The exercise mainly targets the muscles on the back of your upper legs, which are important for knee control, walking, running, and many lower-body movements.
-You should feel a clear contraction behind your thighs as you curl the weight, while your hips stay pressed into the seat and your upper body remains relaxed and still.
+The exercise mainly targets the hamstrings, which are critical for knee control, walking, running, and most lower-body movements.
+Exercise selection matters for hamstring development: the seated leg curl produces a distinct activation pattern compared to hip-dominant hamstring exercises (Bourne et al., 2017).
+You should feel a clear contraction behind your thighs as you curl the weight, while your hips stay pressed into the seat and your upper body remains relaxed.

-Lever Seated Leg Curl is useful when you want to train the back of the legs without balancing or hinging at the hips.
-It’s often used as accessory work, during warm-ups, or after compound leg exercises.
-You can make it easier or harder by adjusting the weight, slowing down the movement, or pausing briefly at the bottom while keeping everything controlled.
+The Lever Seated Leg Curl is useful when you want to train the hamstrings without balancing or hinging at the hips.
+It is often used as accessory work, during warm-ups, or after compound leg exercises.
+Adjusting the weight, slowing the tempo, or adding a brief pause at the bottom lets you scale difficulty while keeping the movement controlled.

 1. Adjust the machine seat so your knees align with the machine's axis of rotation, and secure the padded lever behind your lower calves or ankles.